AU-ExoMars/PCOT/mkdocs/docs/devguide/guppy.md

 * DQ bits from both "parents" are propagated into the result using bitwise OR.
 * Division by zero will mark the result as DIVZERO and set mean and uncertainty to zero.
 Dividing zero by zero will also set the UNDEF bit.
-* If result of exponentiation is infinite or complex, it will be set to zero and the COMPLEX bit will be set (e.g. finding the root of -1).
+* If the result of exponentiation is infinite or complex, it will be set to zero and the COMPLEX bit will be set (e.g. finding the root of -1).
-* Bitwise AND and OR actually find the min and max respectively, and set the uncertainty and DQ from that value too
+* Bitwise AND and OR actually find the min and max respectively, and set the uncertainty and DQ from that value too.
-* `sqrt` is defined, and raises to the power of 0.5 using the pow method, so uncertainty is propagated
+* `sqrt` is defined, and raises to the power of 0.5 using the pow method, so uncertainty is propagated.
-* `sin` and `cos` are defined and uncertainty is propagated using code here, not in the low level stuff
+* `sin` and `cos` are defined and uncertainty is propagated using code here, not in the lower level code.
 * `tan` is defined, but using the secant for uncertainty (since we can't use sin/cos for this since the values are uncertain).
 That means we have an edge case where the angle is close to zero - we set DIVZERO here.
-* The `uncertainty` method will give the uncertainty, and if the value is an array the uncertainty will be pooled.
+* The `uncertainty` method will give the uncertainty, and if the value is an array the uncertainty will be pooled using Rudmin's method (see below).

 ## Low level functions for uncertainty in binary operations